CorneliusTantius/TCON-API/README.md

 ## How to run
 - Make sure to clone the project first.
-- After cloning, make sure to satisfy packages in requirements.txt. (you can do that by running ```pip install -r requirements.txt"```
+- After cloning, make sure to satisfy packages in requirements.txt.
+You can do that by running ```pip install -r requirements.txt"```
 - You can now run the project using ```python main.py```

 ## Sample request